superlistapp/super_native_extensions/super_clipboard/README.md

     await ClipboardWriter.instance.write([item]);
 ```

-If you do this make sure that the callback can provide requested data without any uncecessary delay.
-On some platforms main thread may be blocked while the data is being requested.
-This functionality is meant for providing alternative representations on demand.
-Do **not** start downloading a file from lazy callback or any other action that is not guaranteed to complete in short time.
+If you do this make sure that the callback can provide requested data without any unnecessary delay.
+On some platforms, the main thread may be blocked while the data is being requested.
+This functionality is meant to provide alternative representations on demand.
+Do **not** start downloading a file from a lazy callback or any other action that is not guaranteed to be completed in a short time.
 For copying or dragging files that are not readily available use `DataWriterItem.addVirtualFile` instead.

-On some platform the data may be requested eagerly when writing to clipboard.
-In this case the callback will be called immediately.
+On some platforms, the data may be requested eagerly when writing to a clipboard.
+In this case, the callback will be called immediately.

 When writing images preferred format is PNG.
-Most platform can handle PNG images in clipboard natively.
-On Windows PNGs are on-demand converted to DIB and DIBv5 formats, which is what native applications expect.
+Most platforms can handle PNG images in a clipboard natively.
+On Windows, PNGs are on-demand converted to DIB and DIBv5 formats, which is what native applications expect.

 While the Clipboard API supports writing multiple items, not all platforms support that fully.
-On Windows clipboard items past the first one only support `Formats.fileUri` type (so it is possible to store multiple file URIs in clipboard) and on Linux only supported formats for additional items are `Formats.uri` and `Formats.fileUri`.
+On Windows clipboard items past the first one only support `Formats.fileUri` type (so it is possible to store multiple file URIs in the clipboard) and on Linux only supported formats for additional items are `Formats.uri` and `Formats.fileUri`.

 ## Running the example